Understanding Unpermitted Work in Real Estate Sales

 Negotiating Home Sales When Unpermitted Work Is Involved

 To alleviate these concerns, sellers should consider obtaining a post-facto permit, if possible, or providing credits for necessary corrections.
-It’s important to be clear about the scope of unpermitted work; giving potential buyers detailed documentation can help them trust you.
+It’s essential to be clear about the scope of unpermitted work; giving potential buyers detailed documentation can help them trust you.

 If you’re selling a home without permits, it helps to work with someone experienced in handling similar situations.
 They can guide you in setting a competitive price that accounts for the missing permits while emphasizing the property’s strengths.
-Another option is to work with investor home buyers in Austin and other cities in Texas , who often purchase homes as-is and are familiar with properties that have permit issues.
+Another option is to work with investor home buyers in Austin and other cities in Texas , who often purchase homes as-is and are familiar with properties with permit issues.

 If you know the rules in your area and are willing to haggle over price or repairs, you can still make a successful sale even if the renovations weren’t done legally.